piyushmali/Twitter-Smart-Contracts/README.md

 npx hardhat test
 ```

-## Usage
+## 🌟 Usage

 1. Deploy the `Profile` contract.
-2. Deploy the `Twitter` contract with the address of the deployed `Profile` contract.
+2. Deploy the `Twitter` contract using the address of the deployed `Profile` contract.
-3. Users can set up their profiles using the `setProfile` function in the `Profile` contract.
+3. Users can now set up their profiles with the `setProfile` function.
-4. Users can create, like, and unlike tweets using the `Twitter` contract functions.
+4. Interact with tweets by creating, liking, and unliking through the `Twitter` contract functions.

-## License
+## 📄 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.